MaggieHillebrecht/LLMs-for-Lecture-Review/README.md

 I got more specific in my questioning: "Would you be able to send me scholarly research links and article links related to what we discussed about C++?"
 A standout article ChatGPT recommended was a study evaluating which programming languages are suitable for teaching and practical use.
 Their scoring showed that C++ is a great foundational language, as many in-demand industry languages were influenced by it.
 [Research on Programming Languages for Teaching and Practical Use](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0088941#s5).

 The other articles and books focused more on why C++ is widely used and how it became so prevalent.
 To round out my conversation, I asked Chat for any interviews related to C++ in game development and how it became the industry standard.
 While interviews on this topic are rare, Chat provided this article on why C++ is the industry standard for game development: [Why Are Most Games Coded in C++?](https://www.analyticsinsight.net/insights/why-are-most-games-coded-in-c).

+# Conclusion
+Overall, this conversation was very interesting.
+I learned quite a bit and got a better understanding of C++.
+I will most likely try and find Stroustrup's book at my local library to look through it.
+I will say that I was a little disapointed by the research part of my conversation with Chat.
+I was expecting more concrete research papers and journals.
+However, once I got more specific and repeated myself, then I got what I was searching for (kind of).

 # References Given By ChatGPT
 Mishra, Arpit.
 “List of Top C & C++ Books for Programming Enthusiasts.”
 HackerEarth Blog, 22 May 2019, www.hackerearth.com/blog/developers/list-top-c-c-books-programming-enthusiasts/.